 As the first interview in The STD Project’s series of STD Interviews, I think it’s only appropriate I answer my own interview questions.
-Even though, as the administrator, I am choosing to answer publicly, it is The STD Project’s intention to allow anyone to participate in these interviews both anonymously and publicly whichever the interviewee prefers; your privacy and comfort are our priority – we never share contact information or otherwise with our readers unless you’ve explicitly requested they be included.
+Even though, as the Founder, I am choosing to answer publicly, it is The STD Project’s intention to allow anyone to participate in these interviews anonymously; your privacy and comfort are our priority – we never share contact information or otherwise defining characteristics with our readers unless you’ve explicitly requested they be included.

 1. How old are you?